yu31/dqueue-go/README.md

 # dqueue
-A DelayQueue implementation in GoLang
+An DelayQueue implementation in GoLang

 ## References